BLACKWELL: Republicans Will Own Inflation from Infrastructure Trap

 The reality is that some Republicans are using this to bring home the bacon.
 Sen. Lisa Murkowski (R-AK) is bringing home $75 million dollars to Alaska’s Denali Commission.
 Sen. Bill Cassidy (R-LA) is bringing home millions for the Delta Regional Authority and other state projects.
 It’s easy to make friends by spending the money of other people’s grandchildren.

 Another reality is that some Republican senators are doing this to show up Trump.
-Internecine warfare — including from some staffers the former president’s White House and Congressional Republicans — kept an infrastructure plan from coming together a few years ago.
+Internecine warfare — including from some staffers in the former president’s White House and Congressional Republicans — kept an infrastructure plan from coming together a few years ago.
 Now some of the those Republicans are trying to show that they can achieve results that Trump did not, even if it means supporting a disgraceful bill.
 Grumbling on the Hill is that this is a motivation for Sen. Mitt Romney (R-UT).

 Speaking of Romney, it seems some Republicans didn’t learn the lessons of 2012.
 Romney’s support for Romneycare in Massachusetts blunted Republicans’ ability to go after Obamacare, which was one of the GOP’s most potent issues.
 Romney’s pushing a leftist green agenda is what hampered GOP ability to go after EPA overreach.